Château de Calavon

-For the record, Mongestine, the name of the slope on which the estate is established, on the territory of the commune of Artigues, comes from the word "Monge" meaning "Monk" in Provençal and Occitan.
-The land has therefore been inhabited and worked for a long time and yet the estate was completely replanted in 2001, the date of its foundation in its present form, after having been practically abandoned for 40 years.
-Bought back in January 2017 by Celine and Harry, it benefits from a brand new impetus with a young and avant-garde team.
-A total renovation of the winery and buildings is underway to express the full potential of this terroir both from a winemaking point of view but also from a tourist point of view.
-Silence is king à la Mongestine and animals and flora live in harmony amidst the rows of healthy and vigorous vines.
+For the record, Mongestine, the name of the hillside on which the estate is located, in the commune of Artigues, comes from the word "Monge" meaning "Monk" in Provençal and Occitan.
+The land has therefore been inhabited and worked for a long time and yet the estate was entirely replanted in 2001, the date of the foundation of its current form, after having been left practically abandoned for 40 years.
+Bought back in January 2017 by Celine and Harry, it is getting a whole new lease on life with a young and forward-thinking team.
+A total renovation of the winery and buildings is underway in order to express the full potential of this terroir both from a wine and tourism perspective.
+Silence is king at La Mongestine and the animals and flora live in harmony among the rows of healthy and vigorous vines.

 To be a winegrower in Mongestine is to defend a territory and the values of sharing nature.
 The Monks understood this a long time ago, and the earth has kept the memory of these centuries of history: this is what we strive to express through our wines...